mercanca/spart/README.md

 # spart
 A user-oriented partition info command for slurm.

-Slurm does not contains a command to show user-oriented partition info.
-I wrote a command.
-I hope you will find it useful.
+Slurm does not have a command showing partition info in a user-friendly way.
+I wrote a command, I hope you will find it useful.

 ## Usage
 The spart command does not have any parameters.: